 NON-HUMAN INTELLIGENCE & GIFTEDNESS

 I’ve been specializing in the field of intelligence and high intelligence (giftedness) for the last decade, but even before that, I was fascinated to learn anything and everything I could about neuroscience and the nature of consciousness, both in human and non-human beings.
 Robert Sapolsky was one of my early companions on the explorative journey, as was David Chalmers.
 I questioned a lot about animal and plant consciousness, intelligence and even “giftedness”, and Sapolsky, Chalmers and others gave me hints about what might be.
-It’s been only in recent years that clearer research has come out to confirm the intelligence of animals and plants, and their levels of awareness and conscious participation in life.
-What I suspected in my earlier years is showing as true: animals and plants are conscious and intelligent beings, and some members of their species can even express versions of their own forms of “giftedness”.
+It’s been only in recent years that research has started to focus on confirming what many of us knew without a doubt already: just like humans, animals and plants are conscious and intelligent beings, and have a complex awareness and conscious participation in life.
+Some of them even express versions of their own forms of “giftedness”!

-Of course, in our human-centric culture, where human intelligence and needs reign supreme, the self-sovereignty of plants and non-human animals is often ignored outrightly.
-We have turned much of our non-human world into a machine, a backdrop for, or supply for our human-focused, culturally driven narrative that tells us who we are and what our life's purpose is.
-We are the highlight or the apex of evolution and those other conscious and intelligent beings are objects which are there “for us”, or so culture has told us (even most religious narratives claim we humans are the "special ones" here with a purpose, and that it is our right to dominate and subjugate other species).
+Of course, in our human-centric culture, where human intelligence and needs reign supreme, the complex intelligence and self-sovereignty of plants and non-human animals is often ignored outrightly.
+We have turned much of our non-human world into a machine, a backdrop for, or supply for our human-focused, culturally driven narrative which tells us who we are and what our life's purpose is.
+According to that narrative, we are the highlight or the apex of evolution and those other conscious and intelligent beings are objects which are there “for us”.
+Even most religious narratives claim we humans are the "special ones" here with a purpose, annointed by the divine, and that it is our right or even responsibility to dominate and subjugate other species.

 Here are some essential reading resources on the topic: